leestott/ResponsibleAI/README.md

 - azureml-contrib-fairness
 - azureml-datadrift

 ## Using Conda for Environments

 The Notebook will automatically find all Jupyter kernels installed on the connected compute instance.
 To add a kernel to the compute instance:

 Select Open terminal in the Notebook toolbar.

 Use the terminal window to create a new environment.
+For example,

-For example, the code below creates newenv: `conda create --name newenv` Activate the environment.
-For example, after creating newenv: `conda activate newenv`
+- **The code creates newenv:** `conda create --name newenv`

+- **Activate the environment after creating newenv:** `conda activate newenv`

 ### Adding New Kernels (Optional)

-**Install pip and ipykernel package to the new environment and create a kernel for that conda env** `conda install pip`
+- **Install pip and ipykernel package to the new environment and create a kernel for that conda env** `conda install pip`
 `conda install ipykernel`
 `python -m ipykernel install --user --name newenv --display-name "Python (newenv)"`